-The data, as recorded from the correlator, need to be converted to a standard, format (Measurement Set, or MS).
+The data, as recorded from the correlator, need to be converted to a standard format (Measurement Set, or MS).
 This process uses a lis file (for normal experiments {exp}.lis) to automate and document this task.
-The data will then be inspected with jplotter and standard plots produced and archived to help inform PIs as the success of the observation.
-Standard issue will be addressed .
+The data will then be inspected with jplotter, and standard plots will be produced and archived to help PIs about the success of the observation.
+Standard issues will be addressed in this part.
 Finally, we will convert the data to IDIFITS files (readable by AIPS), which will be archived and pipelined.